LusenZhang/lusenzhang.github.io/en/about/index.md

 I'm Lusen Zhang, grew up in Beijing, China, the most beautiful city in the planet.

-I am a security software engineer at Great Boston Area.
+I am a Security Software Engineer at Great Boston Area.
 Currently, I am working on compliance security assessment and penetration testing for **Citi Bank web application, web service, micro service, RESTFul API and Grapgh QL**.
 My main responsibility is for North America.

 Before that, I got my Master Degree from Syracuse University major in Computer Engineering.